Climate Monitoring and Assessment

 High Air Temperature Extremes

+In some parts of the country, climate change is causing more frequent high temperature extremes.
 While there is more than one way to define a high temperature extreme, the Chesapeake Bay Program considers an unusually hot day to be one on which the maximum temperature observed at a particular weather station is among the top five percent of daily highs observed at that weather station across all years of measurement.
-In our watershed, only one weather station has experienced a statistically significant increase in high temperature extremes since 1948.
+As of 2017, in the watershed, only one weather station has experienced a statistically significant increase in high temperature extremes since 1948.

 In contrast, a “tropical nights” analysis—which examines trends in nighttime lows rather than daytime highs—does show a clear warming trend in the region.
 High nighttime temperatures are often linked to a heat wave’s more serious impacts on human health.